-The formation of United Christian Academy is a testimony to the provision of God and the faithful commitment to see a unique alternative for the education of young people that offers academic excellence in the framework of Biblical values and Christian unity.
-Through the early years God brought leaders of different Christian backgrounds together to form UCA.
+The formation of United Christian Academy is a testimony to the provision of God and the faithful commitment to see a unique alternative for the education of young people that offers academic excellence in the framework of biblical values and Christian unity.
+Through the early years God brought leaders of different Christian backgrounds together to establish United Christian Academy.

 Meanwhile, Fr.
 Forrest Rouelle heard from the Lord in prayer – start a Christian High School.
 Though he proceeded with a catholic school in mind, God made it very clear that it was to be a “Christian” High School.
 He called Rev. John Genco, one of the local ministers, and discussed the possibilities.
 It was agreed that a general discussion be held with the evangelical ministers who met on the first Friday of each month.

 Informal meetings were held to discuss the formation of a Christian High School.
 A group of 18 ministers showed interest in this endeavor and began to pray and seek God for guidance in this matter.